ayushdata/BookGram/README.md

 $ cd BookGram
 ```

-Create a keys.js file inside the server folder and paste the below code giving the link to your MongoDB cloud database (MongoDB Atlas can be used) and give a random string of alphanumeric characters in the JWT_SECRET field.
+Create a dev.js file inside the config folder and paste the below code giving the link to your MongoDB cloud database (MongoDB Atlas can be used) and give a random string of alphanumeric characters in the JWT_SECRET field.
 ```
 module.exports = {
     mongoURI: "mongodb+srv://<user>:<password>@cluster0.mongodb.net/<dbname>?retryWrites=true&w=majority",